 Children will sometimes ask questions pertaining to relationships that go beyond what is set out in the curriculum.
-We will answer any questions in a way that is sensitive to children's family and faith backgrounds, appropriate to their age and understanding, and consistent with the Relationships education policy and the Bridges Federation scheme of work, which closely follows the DFE guidance (see below).
+We will answer any questions in a way that is sensitive to children's family and faith backgrounds, appropriate to their age and understanding, and consistent with the Relationships Education policy and the Bridges Federation scheme of work, which closely follows the DFE guidance (see below).

 The Department for Education (DfE) has set out guidance on what children must learn by the end of year 6, under a series of themes.
-The statutory content as written by the DfE is set out below.
+The statutory content as written by the DfE (including the updated statutory guidance - July 2025) is set out below.
 Some themes will recur throughout school while others will be taught in the most appropriate years.